-The results of the ongoing activities and of projects/tenders that will be awarded in 2021 will be disseminated by the S2R JU via the S2R JU website (the platform for Railway R&I), press releases, newsletters, presentations at internal (EC, S2R JU Governing Board, Scientific Committee, States Representatives Group) and external (conferences, Info days, etc.) stakeholder events, and through social media.
+The results of the ongoing activities and of projects/tenders will be disseminated by the S2R JU via the S2R JU website (the platform for Railway R&I), press releases, newsletters, presentations at internal (EC, S2R JU Governing Board, Scientific Committee, States Representatives Group) and external (conferences, Info days, etc.) stakeholder events, and through social media.